-A study of environmental radiation, environmental heat energy dispersion, physical processes such as pollution deposition and dispersal, the greenhouse effect phenomena, sea level changes, ozone layer effects, general climatic changes, physical models and physics instrumentation for environmental monitoring.
-Prerequisite: PHYS2100 Mechanics A and PHYS2150 Electricity and Magnetism
+A study of environmental radiation, environmental heat energy dispersion, physical processes such as pollution deposition and dispersal, the greenhouse effect phenomena, sea level changes,

 RSBU6100 Applied Research Methods and Practice [PNGNQF Level 9] (20)

 This unit is an introduction to the philosophy, theory, methods, techniques, tools and ethics of research.
 There is a particular emphasis on a Christian epistemological and ontological basis of research, as well as research approaches and issues in the Pacific context.
 Students become fluent in the format of research, putting all these skills into practice in the preparation of a research proposal for a thesis or project.
 Students will be required to present their proposals in the form of graduate seminars.
 Prerequisite: None.